 Park Avenue Center Womens is an addiction treatment center located at 2318 Park Avenue South in the 55404 zip code in Minneapolis, MN.

 It is operated by a private for-profit organization.
-Park Avenue Center Womens provides administers naltrexone, relapse prevention from naltrexone and buprenorphine maintenance.
-Some of the treatment approaches used by Park Avenue Center Womens include brief intervention, motivational interviewing and relapse prevention.
-Park Avenue Center Womens provides outpatient methadone/buprenorphine/naltrexone treatment, partial hospitalization and intensive outpatient heroin treatment.
-It also provides inpatient treatment for heroin addiction and mental health diagnosis and residential heroin abuse treatment.
+Park Avenue Center Womens provides buprenorphine maintenance, relapse prevention from naltrexone and naltrexone administration.
+Some of the treatment approaches used by Park Avenue Center Womens include CBT, rational emotive behavioral therapy and motivational incentives.
+Park Avenue Center Womens provides outpatient heroin services, intensive outpatient heroin treatment and partial hospitalization.
+It also provides residential treatment for dual diagnosis and residential heroin abuse treatment.

 Here are the full facility listing details on Park Avenue Center Womens in Minneapolis, MN: